 Gilenya (fingolimod) Disease Interactions

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Heart Disease, Cerebrovascular Insufficiency
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Heart Disease, Cerebrovascular Insufficiency

 Cases of liver injury with hepatocellular and/or cholestatic hepatitis have been reported with fingolimod in the postmarketing setting.
 Patients with preexisting liver disease may be at increased risk of developing elevated liver enzymes when taking fingolimod.
 It is recommended to obtain liver enzyme results before initiation of therapy.
 No dose adjustment is needed in patients with mild or moderate hepatic impairment.
 Closely monitor patients with severe hepatic impairment as this agent exposure is doubled in these patients and the risk of adverse reactions is greater.
 Discontinue if significant liver injury occurs.